Spelling Reform 1: Examples in writing

-The following is an excerpt from page 23 of Spelling Reform: A New Approach (1969) containing three words modified by SR1.
+The following is an excerpt from page 23 of Spelling Reform: A New Approach, containing three words modified by SR1.

 In the first place, you will surely agree that enyone who ses it looks awful is talking through his hat.
 In the second place, the only books at all affected are dictionaries (uni- and bi-lingual) and language textbooks.
-To them one need only add the SRI list.
+To them one need only add the SR1 list.
 It can be inserted in books alredy printed; if a book is being reprinted unrevised, the list can be included in the reprinting as a supplement.